prpole/prpoleold.github.io/about.md

 image: /assets/images/aboutimage.jpg
 ---

-Phillip R. Polefrone is a PhD Candidate in Columbia University's Department of English and Comparative Literature.
-His work focuses on twentieth-century American fiction from an environmental humanities perspective, with particular focuses on American Literary Naturalism and speculative fiction.
+Phillip R. Polefrone is a Lecturer in Columbia University's Core Curriculum, where he teaches Contemporary Civilization in the West.
+His PhD is from Columbia's Department of English and Comparative Literature, and his research focuses on twentieth-century American fiction from an environmental humanities perspective, with particular focuses on American Literary Naturalism and speculative fiction.
 His dissertation, "Literary Naturalism and the Anthropocene," considers the